FAForever/wiki-pages/teams/matchmaker-team/jargon/hill.md

 ![An accentuated hill on Theta Passage](/teams/matchmaker-team/hills-theta-passage.png =700x)

-Example of a hill in the center of Theta Passage where the hill is accentuated with the use of a stratum mask and decals.
+Example of a hill in the center of Theta Passage where the hill is accentuated with the use of a stratum mask, decals and subtle lighting changes.

 ## Guidelines